noriegacafe/noriegachan/README.md

-NPFchan - A lightweight and full featured PHP imageboard.
+Bazukinha - A lightweight and full featured PHP imageboard.
 ========================================================

 About
 ------------
-This is the a fork of vichan/NPFchan running on [27chan.org](https://27chan.org), a free light-weight, fast, highly configurable and user-friendly imageboard software package.
+This is the a fork of vichan/Bazukinha running on [27chan.org](https://27chan.org), a free light-weight, fast, highly configurable and user-friendly imageboard software package.
 It is written in PHP and has few dependencies.

 =======